YouTube Deep SummaryYouTube Deep Summary

 9. Comparing Yourself to Other Programmers

-Tip: Pick one technology and commit to it.
-Finish projects before moving on to the next shiny thing.
+Advice: Pick one technology or project and commit to it.
+Finish before moving on.

-Bonus: Upgrade Your Email Experience With Notion Mail
+Bonus Tip: Upgrade Your Email Experience with Notion Mail

 Final Thoughts